stefan-it/stefan-it/README.md

 * 14.12.2021: New badge: Member of [Hugging Face Supporter](https://github.com/Hugging-Face-Supporter) org now 🎉

-* 13.12.2021: Release of Historic Language Model for Dutch (trained on Delpher corpus) - see repo [here](https://github.com/stefan-it/delpher-lm).
+* 13.12.2021: Release of Historical Language Model for Dutch (trained on Delpher corpus) - see repo [here](https://github.com/stefan-it/delpher-lm).

-* 06.12.2021: Release of smaller multilingual Historic Language Models (ranging from 2-8 layers) - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).
+* 06.12.2021: Release of smaller multilingual Historical Language Models (ranging from 2-8 layers) - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).

-* 18.11.2021: Release of new multilingual and monolingual Historic Language Models - as preparation for upcoming CLEF-HIPE 2022 - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).
+* 18.11.2021: Release of new multilingual and monolingual Historical Language Models - as preparation for upcoming CLEF-HIPE 2022 - see repo [here](https://github.com/stefan-it/clef-hipe/blob/main/hlms.md).

 * 23.09.2021: Release of ConvBERTurk (cased and uncased) and ELECTRA (uncased) trained on Turkish part of mC4 corpus - see repo [here](https://github.com/stefan-it/turkish-bert).